 - Vena cava filters to prevent the spread of the clots to other body parts.

 - Management of risk factors, such as cessation of smoking, weight control and regular exercises.

 How can you prevent having a blood clot in your leg?

-- Adopt an active lifestyle with regular exercises.
+- Adopt an active lifestyle with regular exercise.